hadiyusri/project3package/README.md

 [![R-CMD-check](https://github.com/hadiyusri/project3package/workflows/R-CMD-check/badge.svg)](https://github.com/hadiyusri/project3package/actions)
 <!-- badges: end -->

-The goal of project3package is to ...
+The goal of project3package is to compute four different functions that calculate the t-test hypothesis testing of a data, the linear regression models,

 ## Installation